shubhamd99/interview-preparation-dsa-design/README.md

 #### Algorithms

 * A process or set of steps to accomplish a certain task.
 Almost everything you do in programming involves some kind of algorithm.

+#### Understanding the Problem

+1. Can I restate the problem in my own words?
+2. What are the inputs that go into the problem?
+3. What are the outputs that should come from the solution to the problem?
+4. Can the outputs be determined from the inputs?
+In other words, do I have enough information to solve the problem?
+5. How should I label the important pieces of data that are a part of the problem.

+#### Frequency Counters

+* This pattern uses objects or sets to collect values/frequencies of values.
+This can often avoid the need for nested loops or (O^2) operations with arrays/strings.

+#### Multiple Pointers

+* Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on certain condition.
+Very efficient for solving problems with minimal space compexity as well.

+#### Sliding Window

+* This pattern involves creating a window which can either be an array or number from one position to another.
+Depending on a certain condition, the window either increases or closes (and a new window is created).
+Very useful for keeping track of a subset of data in an array/string

+#### Divide & Conquer

+* This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.
+This process can tremendously decrease time complexity.
+(Sorting Algorithms, Searching Algorithms)